Ramon Magsaysay Memorial Colleges: Academics and Accreditations

+In addition, RMMC provides technical-vocational education and training (TVET) programs under the supervision of the Technical Education and Skills Development Authority (TESDA).
+The college also implements the Expanded Tertiary Education Equivalency and Accreditation Program (ETEEAP), offering alternative pathways to higher education for qualified individuals.

 Student Life

 Performing Arts

-Ramon Magsaysay Memorial Colleges is renowned for its vibrant performing arts tradition, with several student-led cultural and artistic groups contributing to a vibrant and dynamic campus culture.
-These include Teatro Ambahanon, Indak which specializes in contemporary and cultural dance, the Sinig-laya Folkloric and Rondalla Dance Troupe, the Bughaw Folkloric Dance Troupe.
-Vocal ensembles such as the Himig Chorale and the Lingen Chorale also contribute to the institution's dynamic arts scene.
-Additionally, the Helobung Scholars focus on preserving and promoting indigenous culture and traditional arts.
+Ramon Magsaysay Memorial Colleges has performing arts tradition, with several student-led cultural and artistic groups active on campus culture.
+These include Teatro Ambahanon, Indak, which specializes in contemporary and cultural dance, the Sinig-laya Folkloric and Rondalla Dance Troupe, and the Bughaw Folkloric Dance Troupe.
+Vocal ensembles such as the Himig Chorale and the Lingen Chorale.
+The Helobung Scholars focus on indigenous culture and traditional arts.

 The institution serves as a regional partner of the Kaisa Sa Sining (KSS) program of the Cultural Center of the Philippines (CCP) and is a member of the CCP Arts Education Network, underscoring its active participation in national cultural development and arts-based education initiatives.

-Pasigarbo Festival
+Arts Festival

 RMMC annually hosts Pasigarbo, a campus-wide arts festival featuring workshops, performances, exhibitions, and interdisciplinary collaborations in the creative arts.
 The festival provides a platform for students, faculty, and regional artists to showcase diverse artistic expressions.
 It is part of the broader celebration of Philippine arts and culture, supported by the National Commission for Culture and the Arts (NCCA).